How to drive safely during heavy rain or strong winds is a concern that has crossed the mind of almost every driver.

 You may still need to do your driving test during rain.
 If this does happen take extra care and make sure you double your stopping distances to 4 seconds and avoid deep puddles.

 Does car insurance cover flood damage?

-Decent comprehensive car insurance policies should cover you for flood damage.
+Decent comprehensive car insurance policies should cover you for flood damage to your car.
 However, check your policy if you’re expecting a storm.

 Also, you might not be covered if you drove into a flooded street where the water levels were more than just a few inches.

-These exclusions are included because the insurer might expect you to do all you can to avoid the need to make a car insurance claim.
+These exclusions are included because the insurer might expect you to do everything you can to avoid making a car insurance claim.

 Compare car insurance quotes

 What should I do if my car is flooded?